legumeinfo/datastore-specifications/Genus/species/gwas/result.md

 ## GWAS result file (result.tsv)
 Filename: *gensp.population*.gwas.*Author1_Author2_year*.result.tsv

-Note 1: GWAS results and other files from a GWAS are placed in a .gwas. collection/directory, not a .gen. collection/directory.

-Note 2: GWAS results are associated with traits, not QTLs.
+Note: GWAS results are associated with traits, not QTLs.
 (GWAS do not determine QTLs, they determine individual marker-trait associations with associated significance.)

 GWAS results are presented in a result.tsv file with three columns, all required:
 1. **trait name** e.g. Seed weight